-Inspired from BarTab add-on for Firefox the developer has created FooTab extension.
+Inspired from BarTab add-on for Firefox, a developer has created FooTab extension.
 Extension developer says “It works for 10 secs on Chrome/Iron start, blocking tabs that are not active from any web requests.
 After those 10 seconds the web traffic is not blocked anymore and the extension only monitors the tabs that were previously blocked to reload them when they are activated.”

-After installing Footab extension you don’t need to configure anything on your end.
-You need to have some pages/tabs opened to test this extension, if you’ve restart the browser otherwise visit some sites before restarting Chrome.
+After installing the Footab extension, you don’t need to configure anything on your end.
+You need to have some pages/tabs open to test this extension, if you’ve restarted the browser, otherwise visit some sites before restarting Chrome.

 We’ve uploaded and tested this extension in VirusTotal and it yielded zero virus results.

-Have you liked this extension? don’t you feel Chrome should offer this feature by default? share with us in comments.
+Have you liked this extension?
+Don’t you feel Chrome should offer this feature by default?
+Share with us in the comments.